Sabino Canyon shuttle runs to top again

-The Sabino Canyon shuttle has resumed service to the top of the road.
-The devastating flood in July 2006 wiped out the major roadway that winds up the canyon.
+The Sabino Canyon shuttle has tram service to the top of the road.
+The devastating flood in July 2006 that wiped out the major roadway is now repaired.
+Visitors can also now walk the length of the road to the last stop known as Shuttle Stop No. 9.

 The 45-minute narrated shuttle tour starts at 9:00 a.m. until the last ride at 4:30 p.m.
 These guided tours run every half hour from the Visitor's Center.
 Passenger fees are $8 for adults 13 and older.
 Children ages 5-12 are $4 and under 2 are free.